graphql-community/ApolloAlamofire/README.md

 * [Can't log request/response data](https://github.com/apollographql/apollo-ios/pull/257)

 Fortunately, Apollo iOS provides a public `NetworkTransport` protocol that allows overcoming these limitations.
-Given that [Alamofire](https://github.com/Alamofire/Alamofire) is the most popular iOS networking library , and you probably use it anyway to authenticate with your GraphQL API, it makes sense to integrate both Alamofire and Apollo iOS.
+Looks like [Alamofire](https://github.com/Alamofire/Alamofire) is the most popular iOS networking library and all of the mentioned limitations can be solved with it.
+You also probably use Alamofire anyway to acquire authentication tokens for your GraphQL API, so it makes sense to integrate both Alamofire and Apollo iOS

-All of the mentioned limitations can be solved with Alamofire and are bundled with this package.
+This package bundles a  `NetworkTransport` implementation that wraps Alamofire and solves the mentioned limitations.

 ## Example